 When you suffer an injury to the brain in a Fort Worth truck accident, life can change forever.
 If someone else is at least partly responsible, you can be entitled to compensation.
 There’s too much at stake to trust your case to just any personal injury lawyer in Fort Worth.

-At Stephens Law Firm, PLLC, we only handle personal injury cases.
-We prioritize cases where clients have suffered extremely traumatic injuries in crashes involving large trucks.
-Our team is prepared to pursue compensation for any and all of your truck accident-related brain injuries and complications, including:
+Stephens Law Firm, PLLC only handles personal injury cases.
+Jason Stephens prioritizes cases where clients have suffered extremely traumatic injuries in crashes involving large trucks.
+He is prepared to pursue compensation for any and all of your truck accident-related brain injuries and complications, including:

 Skull Fractures: Skull fractures can be simple (no damage to skin or tissue), compound (bone exposed), or depressed (crushing inward toward the brain).
 Any of these can be dangerous and pose a serious threat to your brain.

 Herniation: When the brain is injured or bounces around inside the skull, the body might generate an inflammatory response.
 This can cause the brain to swell.
 Swelling can force brain tissue out of place – or herniate – and compress against the skull.

 Hematoma: A hematoma refers to the clotting of blood outside of the blood vessels.
 When this occurs inside of the brain, it can cause the organ to swell, ultimately putting pressure on the brain and causing extensive damage.

 Hemorrhage: A hemorrhage refers to internal bleeding.
 This can occur inside of the brain (intracerebral hemorrhage) or around the brain (subarachnoid hemorrhage).
 A collection of blood can cause swelling, put pressure on the brain, and lead to severe injury.